-Either RARBG is extremely smart, in which case it is unlikely that you would have heard of the name, or the site is a setup or “honeypot” to get you stuck.
+Either RARBG is extremely smart, in which case it is unlikely you would have heard the name, or it is a setup or “honeypot” to get you stuck.
 But, to quote Fight Club, we could be wrong.
 So, let’s take a look and see if it’s legit.

-There are 4 things listed, and they are from 2013, 2015, and 2017.
-Unless these guys are just really, really busy pirating stuff, then that’s just a little bit odd for a site that is still getting 1.8 Million visitors a month.
+There are 4 things listed, all from 2013, 2015, and 2017.
+Unless these guys are just really, really busy pirating stuff, then that’s just a little bit odd for a torrent source still getting 1.8 Million visitors a month.
 Yes, 1.8 Million.

 So let’s overlook the obvious inconsistencies and check out RARBG!

-When we go back, all of the menu links look like they go to click bait advertising.
-But, a second later they change to looking real.
-A few seconds later, and they are changed back to going to the advertiser.
+When we go back, all the menu links look like click bait advertising or as though you need proxies to unblock it.
+But, a second later it changes to looking real.
+A few seconds later, and it’s changed back to going to the advertiser.

 So, that’s the game.
-Click, go to the ad, go back really fast and click again to go to the real page.
+Go to the ad, then back really fast and click again to go to the real page.
 A genius and stupid idea to hide in plain sight, all at the same time!

 Down the Rabbit Hole

-This time, there is no click bait, and RARBG sends us to the page about the file.
-This lists a bunch of video quality options for the totally not copyrighted video we clicked on, along with the size of each download and seeder/leecher numbers for the torrent.
+This time, there is no click bait, and RARBG sends us to the page about the movies.
+This lists a bunch of video options for the totally not copyrighted video we clicked on, along with the size of each download and seeder/leecher numbers for the torrent.

 RARBG Works, I Think

-If you get passed the initial full-screen pop-up ad that may or may not put malware on your system, the site appears to be fairly clean and safe.
-It also offers a good amount of information about each download, some of it appearing to be from the piracy group that was the source of the file, and they have an array of quality options.
+If you get past the initial full-screen pop-up ad which may or may not put malware on your system, the sites appears to be fairly clean and safe.
+It also offers a good amount of information about each download, some of it appears to be by the piracy group that was the file source, and they have an array of quality options.

-It also appears that, after a few seconds, every link will send you to a pop-up ad again.
-So if you click on something and then close the pop-up ad really fast, then all links will work.
+It also appears, after a few seconds, every link will send you to a pop-up ad again.
+So if you select something and then close the pop-up ad really fast, then all links will work.

 The End Game

 Any place cloaking full-screen pop-up ads as normal links is not trustworthy.
-If they were doing this to hide from legal problems by making it look like the links didn’t go anywhere, then they would only do it once or would use a different mechanism.
-Since that is not the case with RARBG, it appears that this is simply a monetization scheme to make users pay as they go.
+If this was done to hide from legal problems by making it look like the links didn’t go anywhere, then it would only do it once or would use a different mechanism.
+Since that is not the case, it appears this is simply a monetization scheme to make users pay as they go.

-With new releases being available dirt cheap from legal sources, I don’t see a reason to put up with a site like this.
+With new releases being available dirt cheap by legal sources, I don’t see a reason to put up with a site like this.
 But if you’re going to use a torrent site, you can do much better than RARBG.